Vurhd0/Image-Extraction-and-Captioning/README.md

 Installing of necessary libraries is being handaled by run.sh you just need to add the library name in requirements.txt file

+### To run and get output of tagged images with tags in csv file